 The Geometric Solids introduce children to three-dimensional forms through tactile exploration.
-This essential Sensorial material features ten distinct geometric shapes in a vibrant blue finish, allowing children to discover relationships between 2D and 3D forms while developing stereognostic sense and mathematical vocabulary.
+This essential Sensorial material features ten distinct geometric shapes in a vibrant blue finish, so that children discover relationships between 2D and 3D forms while developing stereognostic sense and mathematical vocabulary.

 The Geometric Solids embody Dr. Montessori's principle that the hand is the instrument of the mind.
 Through tactile exploration of these three-dimensional forms, children build concrete experiences that later support abstract mathematical understanding.
 This material bridges the gap between the child's sensorial experiences and mathematical concepts, allowing them to absorb the essential qualities of each solid through touch before they can name or define them.
 The stereognostic sense - the ability to recognize forms through touch alone - is refined as children explore these shapes with closed eyes, creating mental impressions that become the foundation for geometry.
 This work satisfies the child's need for order and classification while preparing the mathematical mind through concrete manipulation of perfect geometric forms.